KaliumPuceon/unfollow-all/README.md

 Keys" button at the top of the screen.
 Copy those keys into the right strings below.
 They're in the right order and everything at the time of writing.

-Lastly, fill in your blog name.
+Fill in your blog name.
 This only works if you only have one blog, I Still need to add multi-blog-support so hang on if that's your deal because Gods this could go badly if you try something clever with it.
 If you want to get on that before I do feel free.

+Lastly, save the file, close it, and rename it to keys.py

 # Limitations
 The tumblr API is rate limited to 1000 requests per hour.
 If you follow/are